-Commander Riker had no choice as acting captain but fire full force on the Borg starship, despite Picard being on board of it, altered to a Borg calling himself Locutus, both ships are damaged.
-Emergency repairs shouldn't take too long to make the appointment with Admiral J. P. Hanson, who announces Klingons coming to the rescue, but Picard seems lost forever: Riker is granted full command.
-Technology is adapted to render it unpredictable, such as randomized phaser settings.
-Hanson's communications are cut, the war must be going badly.
-To avoid musical chairs, Borg expert Lieutenant Commander Elizabeth Paula Shelby is acting XO.
-Locutus refuses to come to terms, separation and fire are engaged, including anti-matter spread.
-Data and Dorn beam into the Borg ship, overpower and get Locutus into a shuttle and beam aboard before it's shot down.
-If Crusher can awake Picard, he may now have decisive Borg info, but meanwhile declares himself Borg spokesman.
-While earth's own solar system is ...
-Written by
+As acting captain, and despite Picard being aboard the Borg ship (absorbed into the Collective and rechristened "Locutus"), Commander Riker has no choice but to fire full force on the vessel.
+No effect.
+Subsequent emergency repairs keep the Enterprise from joining a united stand with Admiral J. P. Hanson (along with Klingon aid).
+With Picard deemed lost forever, Riker is granted full command.
+He orders technology to be rendered unpredictable, such as randomizing phaser settings.
+Hanson's communication cuts out: the war must be going badly.
+To avoid musical chairs, Riker names Borg expert Lieutenant Commander Elizabeth Paula Shelby his XO.
+At a renewed confrontation, Locutus refuses to come to terms, the saucer separates, and gunfire engages, including an anti-matter spread.
+Data and Worf beam into the Borg ship, overpower them and get Locutus into their shuttle and beam away before it's shot down.
+If Crusher can awaken Picard, he may now have decisive Borg info, but Locutus maintains ...

 Did You Know?

 This episode marks the first appearance of Mars in the "Star Trek" franchise.
 See more